juanhenao21/financial_response_spread_year/paper/references_text.md

 the price change of the influenced stock appeared latter because it required some time to react on the price change of the first stock displaying a “pulling effect”.
-A weak but significant effect with the real data set was found, showing that in many cases the maximum correlation was at non- zero time shift indicating directions of influence between the companies, and the characteristic time was of the order of a few minutes, which was compatible with effi- cient market hypothesis.
+A weak but significant effect with the real data set was found, showing that in many cases the maximum correlation was at non-zero time shift indicating directions of influence between the companies, and the characteristic time was of the order of a few minutes, which was compatible with efficient market hypothesis.
 In the pulling effect, they found that in general, more important companies (which were traded more) pulled the relatively smaller companies.
-(Correlations as the function of the time shift) Earlier estimates... pag 16
+(Correlations as the function of the time shift)

+Earlier estimates... pag 16

 ## Trades per minute